 - The CSSD Help Desk is available 24 hours per day, seven days a week, 365 days each year at 412-624-HELP (4357).
 They are able to solve many common Blackboard issues.

 - The Learning Management System (LMS) Consulting team oversees the administration of Blackboard and the administration of technology training programs for faculty and staff.
 Our team partners with faculty to facilitate and enhance teaching and learning through the appropriate integration of technology.
 LMS Consulting provides individual and departmental consulting and training opportunities for faculty and staff.

 Business Hours: 8:30-5:00 Monday-Friday

-- ETS regularly offers workshops for instructors and staff on many aspects of Blackboard and other instructional technologies, from introductory sessions to more advanced topics.
+- LMS Support regularly offers workshops for instructors and staff on many aspects of Blackboard and other instructional technologies, from introductory sessions to more advanced topics.